Freedom Circle logo

 Examines the themes and style in Mencken's writings, mainly from selected pieces in A Mencken Chrestomathy

-A series of 11 letters from Steve Chapman to Andrew Sullivan and vice versa, from 24 Sep to 7 Dec 1996; quote is from the third one dated 8 Oct, others are accessible using the tag link at the bottom of the page
+One of a series of letters from Steve Chapman to Andrew Sullivan and vice versa, from 24 Sep to 7 Dec 1996

-Transcribed by Wendy McElroy from Tucker's manuscript; covers mostly the period from his birth to his late teens
+Transcribed by Wendy McElroy from Tucker's manuscript; in four sections, covering mostly the period from his birth to his late teens

-Atheism is not a denial of God; it is a disbelief in God. ...
+Atheism is not a denial of God; it is a disbelief in God ...
 There are three ways of accounting for existence.
-One premises an eternal and conscious entity, idle and solitary until he or she or it created the universe, which is not eternal, since it had a beginning. ...
-The first is ludicrous, preposterous, and cruel. ...
+One premises an eternal and conscious entity, idle and solitary until he or she or it created the universe, which is not eternal, since it had a beginning.
+A second premises an eternal and conscious universe ...
+A third premises an eternal, blind, unconscious universe, in perpetual activity ...
+The first is ludicrous, preposterous, and cruel ...
 I believe in the third, because the first and second are to me incredible, and because I can see no fourth.

 Edison laments the lack of interest in Paine's writings, outlines his life, discusses the main writings and encourages others to read him

+Paine suffered then, as now he suffers not so much because of what he wrote as from the misinterpretations of others.
 He has been called an atheist, but atheist he was not.
 Paine believed in a supreme intelligence, as representing the idea which other men often express by the name of deity.
 His Bible was the open face of nature, the broad skies, the green hills.
 He disbelieved the ancient myths and miracles taught by established creeds.
+But the attacks on those creeds–or on persons devoted to them–have served to darken his memory, casting a shadow across the closing years of his life.

 Reverence for Skeptics, by Leland B. Yeager, Liberty, Oct 2007

-Describes how Prof. Yeager albeit raised as Christian became what he calls a "reverent atheist" and discusses the bases for his views; includes relevant Baloo cartoon and bibliography
+Describes how professor Yeager albeit raised as Christian became what he calls a "reverent atheist" and discusses the bases for his views; includes relevant Baloo cartoon and bibliography

 Related Topic: Libertarianism